vicras/Leverx/DealerStat/README.md

 ## BUILD:

-The compilation of the application generates several artifacts:
+Several artifacts are generated during the application compilation:

 * webapp-runner.jar
 * DealerStat-0.0.1-SNAPSHOT.war

 #### WAR

-Can be used to run on your server own server.
-For example on tomcat:9.0.45 application works perfectly.
+The application can be used to run on your own server.
+For example it works perfectly on tomcat:9.0.45.

 #### JAR

-With using this artifact you can run war application without installing special server.
+War application can be run without a special server installation.
 Use **command**: `java -jar webapp-runner.jar DealerStat-0.0.1-SNAPSHOT.war`

-To run on local machine device must have:
+Requirements for running on local machine device:

 * Redis:  _localhost:6379_
 * MySql:  _localhost:3306_